ibm-cloud-docs/AnalyticsEngine/example-of-customizations.md

 ## Example customizing Ambari configurations

 The following section shows you a snippet of a customization script that you can use to customize Ambari configurations.
-This is also an example of how to use the predefined environment variable `NODE_TYP` (the environment variable `NODE_TYPE` and its values `management-slave1` or `management-slave2` are deprecated).
+This is also an example of how to use the predefined environment variable `NODE_TYP`.
 The recommended method to customize Ambari components is to create the {{site.data.keyword.iae_full_notm}} service instance using [advanced custom provisioning options](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-advanced-provisioning-options).

 The following example makes use of Ambari's in-built `configs.py` script to change the value for `mapreduce.map.memory`.
 This script is available only on the management nodes.
 If you specified `target` as `all`  for adhoc customization or if `all` target is implied because of a bootstrap customization, you might want to specify the `NODE_TYP` so that the code will be executed only once and from the `management3` node.